emp3ror/mjt.com.np/content/posts/tech/email-grandpa-of-messaging.md

 #### Fonts

-Well I must say, I can only distinguish between serif and san-serif but not all fonts with san-serif attributes so I usually get confused if fonts changed were working or not :P
+Well I must say, I can only distinguish between serif and san-serif but not all fonts with san-serif attributes so I usually get confused if fonts changed were working or not :stuck_out_tongue_winking_eye:

 I used `<link>` to add open-sans which seems didn't work, so added